 - Have pain or discomfort

 Expect that you may take more time to heal because of your diabetes.
-Be prepared for a hospital stay if you are having major surgery.
+Be prepared for a longer hospital stay if you are having major surgery.
 People with diabetes often have to stay in the hospital longer than people without diabetes.

 Watch for signs of infection, such as a fever, or an incision that is red, hot to touch, swollen, more painful, or oozing.

 Prevent bedsores.
 Move around in bed and get out of bed frequently.
 If you have less feeling in your toes and fingers, you may not feel if you are getting a bed sore.
 Make sure you move around.

 After you leave the hospital, it is important for you to work with your primary care team to make sure your blood sugar continues to be well controlled.